About

 AlgebraicJulia: open-source contributor to the ecosystem of Julia packages for applied category theory, including Catlab.jl and AlgebraicRewriting.jl, used for categorical databases, scientific computing, and structured knowledge representation.

-string-diagram-viewer: interactive tool for visualizing string diagrams from symmetric monoidal categories, developed during the dissertation work on sequential plan composition.
+string-diagram-viewer: interactive tool for visualizing string diagrams from symmetric monoidal categories.

 Additional code on GitHub.